NickCao/ranet/README.md

 ```

 #### Routing
 The recommended routing protocol to use atop ranet is babel, as it has an extension called [Babel-RTT](https://arxiv.org/abs/1403.3488) which takes round trip times into route metric calculation.
 Despite that support for this particular extension in bird is still experimental and maintained in a [fork](https://github.com/tohojo/bird/tree/babel-rtt-01), it's in a quite usable state.
-A bird configutation for reference is shown below.
+A bird configuration for reference is shown below.
 ```
 ipv6 sadr table sadr6;
 protocol device {